A few days after Eric Garner’s killers were not indicted in New York City, a very big Female Lifestyle Empowerment Brand sent an email.

 That was it.

-That was the video addressing collective striving for social change.
+That was the video addressing our pain at injustice.

 That was the video responding to black death.

-And then, under the video, she wrote, “Don’t get political in the comments.”
+And then, under the video, she left instructions warning us not to get political in the comments.

 I was physically shaking.